raymonhardy/MassText/README.md

    - Then create a free gmail account https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp
    - Turn off lese secure access within the google settings for the email account. https://support.google.com/accounts/answer/6010255?hl=en
    - Note the username and password.
-   - Place the username and password into the EmailCreds.txt.
+   - Place the username and password into the EmailCreds.txt like below username password
-     '<username>'
-     '<password>'

 3. Numbers
    - place the list of numbers